ssurba/transmission-readynas-legacy-arm/README.md

 * Your NAS should be connected to the Internet while installing this package.
 Otherwise you may experience delays during the installation and installation process may end up with error due to timeout.
 This error can be ignored and the package should be installed successfully.

-Before installing this version please **UNINSTALL ANY OTHER BUILDS** of Transmission (versions not made by me) and **DELETE TRANSMISSION SHARE** created by the other build.
+**WARNING!** Before installing this version please **uninstall any other builds** of Transmission (versions not made by me) and **delete Transmission share** created by the other build.
 But you can keep previous version of my build and Transmission share created by it, newer version should use and upgrade them.

 # Version changes: